 About the Authors and Editors of KateChopin.org

 KateChopin.org is a collaborative website.
 Except for news items or announcements of academic conferences, the information on this site is drawn from hundreds of peer-reviewed books and articles listed on our up-to-date bibliography pages.
-The authors of these books and articles are scholars at universities in the United States and abroad.
+The authors of these books and articles are scholars at universities and other schools in the United States and abroad.

-The general editor is Bernard Koloski (Mansfield University) who works with the site’s bibliographer, its associate editors, the members of its advisory committee, and the editors of specific pages:
+The co-editors are Bernard Koloski (Commonwealth University of Pennsylvania) and Heather Ostman (State University of New York: Westchester Community College) who work with the site’s bibliographer, its associate editors, the members of its advisory committee, and the editors of specific pages:

 Thomas Bonner, Jr. (Xavier University of Louisiana)